Landmarks in Buenos Aires: Monument to Mariano Moreno

 The monument to Mariano Moreno is in Plaza Mariano Moreno.
 It opened on 1 October 1910.
-The statue was created by Miguel Blay y Fábregas (1866–1936).
+The statue was created by Miguel Blay y Fábregas.

-Mariano Moreno (1778–1811) was a lawyer, journalist and politician who played a decisive role in the May Revolution that led to the declaration of independence of Argentina from Spain.
+Mariano Moreno was a lawyer, journalist and politician who played a decisive role in the May Revolution that led to the declaration of independence of Argentina from Spain.
 Moreno was a secretary in the First Junta that replaced the viceroy of Spain.
-He suppressed the uprising of Santiago de Liniers in Córdoba (whom he had executed later), and organized the liberating expedition to Alto Perú.
+He suppressed the uprising of Santiago de Liniers in Córdoba (whom he had executed later), and organized the liberating expedition to Upper Peru.
 He was then removed from office by Cornelio Saavedra.

 Moreno created the first Argentine newspaper, La Gazeta de Buenos Aires.
 He summarized his thoughts on economics in his 1809 book Representación de los hacendados y labradores, which, following the physiocratic doctrine, proposed the stimulation of agriculture to develop an economy that was very dependent on international trade and its undesirable consequence, contraband.